ContactEngineering/topobank/topobank/static/other/TermsConditions-2.0.md

 ## Limitation of Liability

-**CHECK COMMENT HERE**

 <ol>
 <li>Contact.engineering will not be liable to You for lost profits, outages, financial
-losses, economic benefits??? or loss of data or damage caused by
+losses, loss of economic benefits or loss of data or damage caused by
     <ol type="a">
     <li>the use or disclosure of user-generated Content;</li>
     <li>the use, suspension of use or the termination of use of the Service;</li>